 North Devon Countryside Cottages

-The North Devon Counrtyside covers most of Mid Devon, an are that is known as the heart of the county... and for good reason.
+Our North Devon Countryside selection covers most of Mid Devon which is known as the heart of the county... and for good reason.
 It’s not just its geographical position.
 It’s also because this swathe of green and very fertile countryside sums up why Devon is so loved by visitors year after year.
 Valleys punctuated by hedgerows, mature woodland rich in native species, old villages and hamlets hidden down narrow lanes bordered by high banks, and wildlife in abundance.

 It’s a place to slow down, to enjoy a distinctly Devon pace of life.
 Go for a short walks or lengthy hike over the rolling hills and valleys, take a trip on a horse-drawn barge, visit an old-fashioned market town, and down a pint (or two) in one of our traditional thatched-roof pubs.